 "The Wannabes" : There are hundreds of hacks in Massachusetts who claim to be professional DJs "specializing in weddings".
-Keep in mind that there's no certification or required training to be a wedding DJ.
-Anyone can buy an illegal hard drive off the Internet, load up a laptop with music, buy some beat-up used gear, order business cards and another wedding DJ is born.
+Keep in mind that there's no certification or required training.
+Anyone can buy an illegal hard drive online, load up a laptop with music, buy some beat-up used gear, order business cards and another wedding DJs is born.
 Not so fast.
 Having a great set of tools doesn't make you a mechanic and skill and experience is something you cannot buy or download.
 It’s something you acquire from performing actual weddings.
-It's 2020 and every professional DJ should have an informative, fully-functional, updated website (not a Facebook page).
-It should provide a broad overview of performance style, music listing, sound system, offer online planning tools, FAQ, video and general information about the DJ/DJs.
-A reputable DJ company will respond to all email, text and telephone inquiries in a prompt and professional manner within 24 hours.
+It's 2021 and every professional DJ should have an informative, fully-functional, updated website (not a Facebook page).
+It should provide a broad overview of their performance style, music listing, sound system, offer online planning tools, FAQ and general information about the DJ/DJs.
+A reputable DJ company will respond to all email, text and phone inquiries in a prompt, professional manner within 24 hours.

 The Multi-Op/DJ Agency : Before I touch on this subject, I want to make it clear that I do not believe all entertainment agencies are shady.
 That would be unfair.
 There are a couple of multi-system DJ companies and agencies based in Massachusetts who will allow you to select one of their DJs and will enter the DJ's name on the contract of services and are upfront about subcontracting bookings to other DJs.
 That's running an honest business.
 However, there are many wannabe agencies who are slick and all they want to is book your wedding, take your money and put your wedding behind them and this is how they operate.